biapy.data.post_processing.post_processing

 Return type:

-Outputs the mean prediction of a given image generating its 16 possible rotations and flips.
+Output the mean prediction of a given image generating its 16 possible rotations and flips.

 Parameters: